 It’s okay to have multiple roofing companies assess your roof and give you an estimate, however; keep in mind that your insurance company may require you to choose the lowest estimate, which may not be the best quality.

 When searching for a roofing company to perform an estimate, you can ask neighbors and friends for referrals or trust a company with fantastic online reviews.
 Make sure that the roofer is licensed, insured, and bonded.
-Any additional certifications and awards will help you feel more confident in their quality of work.
+Any additional certifications and awards will help you feel more confident in the quality of work.

 The roofing company will send a knowledgeable roofing professional to assess your damage and give you an estimate of how much it will cost to repair or replace your roof.
 You will include this information when you file an insurance claim.